philipstubbs13/australia-fire-api-and-dashboard/README.md

 ## Using the API

-- API documentation can be found [here](https://australia-fire-api-dashboard.herokuapp.com/api/v1.0/docs), which includes information about the different endpoints available.
+- Information about the different endpoints available can be found [here](https://australia-fire-api-dashboard.herokuapp.com/api/v1.0/docs).

 - An example of how to get data from API using `d3.json`: